xlhd19980327/lipidIntegratedAnalysis/README.md

 ## Coding style
 ### Comment style
+- **Client notes** refer to what the client should know first about the input data.
-- **Client notes** will be writen in the top of the whole scripts following a "NOTE" comment.
+They will be written in the top of the whole scripts following a "NOTE" comment.
 Corresponding to that note, the code afterwards will comment as a "NOTE-ref".
 - **Warning info** refer to some unsolved problems.
 The comment info will start with a "!!!!!WARNING: ".